 Telemedicine Visit Option

-At Essex County OB/GYN our patients have the ability to speak with thier provider, without having to leave home.
+At Essex County OB/GYN our patients have the ability to speak with their provider without having to leave home.
 When you need care, your ECOBGYN team may determine that a telemedicine (video or phone) visit is the safest and most appropriate method based on your medical history and current health issue.
+Please ensure you are signed up for Lahey MyChart to allow for video-based visits.

 Reaching Your Doctor or Provider